neil-edelman/boxes/readme.md

 > used to doing for every new application, or using overly complicated existing
 > frameworks that take over your application (nspr, apr, glib...).

 This aims to be a middle ground.
-No libraries or frameworks, each fairly small, simple, stand-alone `C89` code.
-It's like rolling your own containers, but aims to have work of testing and documenting already done.
+No libraries or frameworks; each fairly small, simple, stand-alone `C89` code.
+It's like rolling one's own containers, but aims to have work of testing and documenting already done.
 In a project, one can pick and choose which ones are appropriate.